 The number of merchants and craftsmen increased at that time.
 However Sweden was, of course, an overwhelmingly agricultural society.
 It was divided into three classes.
 At the bottom were the slaves or thralls.
 (Slaves were a common item of trade).
 A slaves life was, no doubt, horrid.
 They were made to do all the hardest and most unpleasant work.
 Above the thralls were the freemen.
 Their wealth varied greatly and it depended on the amount of land they owned.
 Some were quite well off and owned slaves.
 Above them were the jarls or earls.
 By the 9th century, Sweden had become one kingdom.
 However Swedish kings had little power.
 When a king died his eldest son did not necessarily inherit the throne.
 It might go to a younger son or even to the dead king's brother.
 However, as the centuries passed the king's power slowly increased.

 In the 11th century Sweden was converted to Christianity.
-Afterwards it became a part of Western civilisation.
+Afterwards it became a part of Western civilization.
 A missionary called Ansgar went to Sweden in 829 but he had little success in converting the Swedes.
 However a Swedish king, Olof Stokonung, became a Christian in 1008.
 However it was a long time before all Swedes were converted.
 Paganism lingered on in Sweden until the end of the 11th century.
 Nevertheless by the middle of the 12th century Sweden had become a firmly Christian country.

 SWEDEN IN THE MIDDLE AGES